daviesjamie/jamiedavies.me/_posts/2014-01-08-telehex-a-television-show-tracker.md

 [Will](https://www.linkedin.com/in/william-buss-b752a176),
 [Jack](https://www.linkedin.com/in/jack-flann-bb017aa6) and
 [Simon](https://www.linkedin.com/in/simonbidwell) --- as a group coursework
-entry for a 'scripting languages' module at university.
+entry for a "scripting languages" module at university.

 The specification for the coursework pitted teams of students against each other, in a bid to win a contract from a (sadly, fictional) company.
 The teams